Unit-Dose Parenteral Medication Preparation (Vials Ampules and Reconstitution)

 Procedure Steps

-- Verify patient, order, medication rights, concentration, expiration, and route-specific volume limits.
+- Verify patient, order, route appropriateness (for example oral intolerance or need for non-oral onset profile), medication rights, concentration, expiration, and route-specific volume limits.

 - Perform hand hygiene and prepare a clean, low-interruption workspace.

-- Replace filter needle with administration-appropriate needle before giving medication.
+- Replace filter needle with administration-appropriate needle/device before giving medication.

 - For powdered drugs, reconstitute using the exact diluent and volume specified by manufacturer/pharmacy.

-- Gently mix as directed, verify final concentration, and confirm beyond-use/storage guidance.
+- Mix as directed (gently rolling/swirl technique when indicated), confirm complete dissolution, verify final concentration, and confirm beyond-use/storage guidance.

-- If combining medications in one syringe, confirm compatibility first and keep total volume within route limits.
+- If combining medications in one syringe, confirm compatibility first (electronic database, institutional compatibility chart, or pharmacist consult) and keep total volume within route/site limits (for example ID ⇐ 0.5 mL, SQ usually ⇐ 1.5 mL, and IM limits adjusted by site/age).

-- Dispose sharps immediately and document preparation details, dose, route, and response plan.
+- Document preparation details, dose, route, and response plan.

 Common Errors